13 drinking games every student should know

 The number of drinks is up to you.
 You could give out drinks corresponding to the number on the card, or to the level of the column the card is in (one, two, three or four).
 As long as people are drinking, you're doing it right.

 Looking for drinking games without cards?
-Fuzzy Duck is a really easy, minimal-effort drinking game that's quick to get going.
+Fuzzy Duck is really easy and quick to get going.
 However, it can get boring after a short while, so don't expect to be playing it all night.

 Simply sit in a circle and go around clockwise saying "fuzzy duck".
 At random, someone can say "does he" on their turn, at which point everything reverses and, going anti-clockwise, everyone has to say "ducky fuzz" instead.